Voice x AI

 1. Voice Mode on the Go

-Inspired by GPT’s “Monday”, I recently set up a custom GPT who sounds like a mix between Rihanna and Jamie Dimon.
-I’ve granted it explicit permission to use cuss words for emphasis.
+Inspired by GPT’s “Monday”, I recently set up a custom GPT that sounds like a mix between Rihanna and Jamie Dimon.
+It’s been granted permission to cuss for emphasis.
 It took exactly 4 minutes to set up this GPT personality.
-I now take it along while on walks in Central Park or on the road in between meetings, I switch on this GPT in Voice Mode to talk through upcoming meetings or debrief a prior coffee chat.
-I speak to the GPT on Air pods in the same way I would a colleague.
-I don’t need to say much since it has all the context.
-I sometimes have to remind myself that I am in fact talking to a custom-trained GPT, pre-loaded with context on the work I’m doing.
-It’s faster than typing notes and sharper than thinking in silence, and quietly efficient, like having that one work friend on call.
+I now take it along on walks in Central Park or on the road in between meetings.
+I speak to the GPT on Air pods in the same way I would a colleague to discuss upcoming meetings or debrief a coffee chat.
+I don’t need to say much since it’s pre-loaded with context on the work I’m doing.
+It’s like having that one no-nonsense work friend on speed dial.

-I attend my fair share of industry conferences and, for a time, made do with a pocket notebook for meeting notes.
-It worked up to a point, but it was far from efficient when revisiting details at the end of the day.
+I began to see what this meant while preparing for and debriefing conferences.
+I attend my fair share of industry conferences and, for a time, made do with a pocket notebook for planning and organizing meeting notes.
+It worked up to a point, but it was far from efficient.

 Voice AI works, and it adds speed to everything you use it for.
 Whether it sounds like your chief of staff or that work friend who swears for emphasis is entirely your choice.